 I sauteed sliced apples in butter and a little maple syrup while the KitchenAid worked on maple cream.
 My lack of good multi-tasking resulted in “a happy accident.”
 Instead of whipped maple cream, we had whipped maple butter, and it was fantastic when paired with pancakes and cooked apples.

-- In large skillet melt butter.
-Add apples and toss to coat.
-Cook over medium high heat, stirring frequently until beginning to soften.
+- In large skillet melt the butter.
+Add the apples and toss to coat.
+Cook over medium high heat, stirring frequently until the apples begin to soften.
 Stir in 1 tablespoon maple syrup.
-Continue cooking until desired tenderness.
+Continue cooking until tender.

-- For maple butter, combine cream and 1 tablespoon maple syrup in large mixing bowl.
+- For the maple butter, combine the cream and the remaining tablespoon maple syrup in a large mixing bowl.
 Soft peaks will form, then stiff peaks, then a thick texture will develop, almost like butter.

-- Serve apples and maple butter with hot pancakes.
+- Serve the apples and maple butter with hot pancakes or waffles.